 The moment you land in the city of Jaipur, you will soon realize the reason behind the name “Pink City”.
 The majority of the buildings, forts, museums, halls, etc. are painted in pink color with an effect of terracotta.
 You will be astonished by the uniformity in the color synchronization across the city.

-Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur has painted the city Pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
+Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur painted the city pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
 The pink color was considered a symbol of hospitality.
 The city continued to maintain this color scheme legally since the rule of the Maharaja.

 Created in 1799 by Maharaja Sawai Pratap Singh, Hawa Mahal is one of the stunning and best places to visit in Jaipur.
 The exclusive building is an extension of the Royal city palace in Jaipur.
 It was meant to guard the royal ladies behind the Purdah System, prevalent in ancient India to protect them from being seen by strangers.
 Being a devotee of Lord Krishna, Sawai Pratap Singh, instructed the palace to be built resembling the crown of the Lord.

-Translated into the English language as “The Palace on the Winds”, it’s a five-storey building created with a wonderful rendezvous of Rajput and Mughal architectural combinations.
-The key attraction of the palace is the 953 windows adorned by exquisite wood carvings.
-Such was the marvel and the skill of the early artisans constructing the windows in a manner to provide natural air conditioning.
+Translated into the English language as “The Palace on the Winds”, it’s a five-story building created with a wonderful rendezvous of Rajput and Mughal architectural combinations.
+The key attraction of the palace is the 953 windows adorned with exquisite wood carvings.
+Such was the marvel and the skill of the early artisans in constructing the windows in a manner to provide natural air conditioning.
 The façade of the palace resembles that of a bee honeycomb, decorated with intricate designs.
 Both the exteriors and interiors of the palace are elaborately curated, demonstrating the royalty and charm of the Rajputs.
 You can visit the palace between 9 AM and 5:30 PM, paying the entry fees and separate charges for guides.

 Jal Mahal or Water Palace is one of the beautiful and best places to visit in Jaipur.
 It was originally constructed in 1750 by Maharaja Madho Singh to host his duck-hunting parties and also for his residential lodge.
 But then his son Madho Singh II beautified it further transforming it into a magnificent palace, embellished with huge courtyards and exclusive architectural decoration.